5T33Z0/OC-Little-Translated/01_Adding_missing_Devices_and_enabling_Features/Brightness_Controls_(SSDT-PNLF)/README.md

 	Replace: 584E4C46
 	```

-## :warning: CAUTION
+## Notes
-- When choosing a certain injection method, you should clear the driver, patch, and settings related to other methods.
+- When choosing an injection method, you should clear the driver, patch, and settings related to other methods.
 - When using custom brightness patches, make sure that the `PNLF` device is injected under `_SB`.
-When there is a `PNLF` field in the original `ACPI`, you need to rename it, otherwise it will affect `Windows` boot.
+When there is a `PNLF` field in the original `ACPI`, you need to rename it, otherwise it will affect Windows boot process.
 - You can also use the SSDT-PNLF variants included in [RehabMan's Laptop Hotpatch Collection](https://github.com/RehabMan/OS-X-Clover-Laptop-Config/tree/master/hotpatch).